tripulse/loudnessnorm/README.md

 The loudness of the samples are normalized by calculating the **RMS** then the gain is changed to bring the average amplitude of the source signal to a target level (by default `0 dBFS`).

-## Building
+## Installation
-For Windows NT based systems just download the executable from AppVeyor.
-Navigate to one of the option listed there, head to ARTIFACTS tab and download the executable.
+For Windows NT based systems just download the executable from *AppVeyor*.
+Navigate to one of the option listed there then head to the ARTIFACTS tab and download the executable listed here.

-On Linux or Mac based systems, clone the repository.
-And, run these commands to settle things up.
+A package on crates.io is also present.
+If the toolchain for Rust is already present in the system then run this command (it's better because it natively compiles in your system).
 ```
-cargo
+cargo install loudnessnorm
 ```

 ---